 GDPR brought many changes that affect customer communications and requires extra obligations for retailers to stay in touch.
-However, Mobile chat and SMS can have proved to resolve customer issues fast and efficiently.
-Hence, for companies, obtaining and maintaining user permission to connect on channels they use most is worth the extra effort required.
+However, Mobile Chat and SMS have proved to resolve customer issues fast and efficiently.
+Hence, for companies, obtaining and maintaining user permission to connect, on channels they use most, is worth the extra effort required.

 Business SMS, Live Chat, and GDPR Compliance